wilfriedago/dotfiles/.config/fabric/patterns/create_5_sentence_summary/system.md

 - Create a virtual mindmap of the meaning of the content in your mind.

-- Think about the anwswer to the input if its a question, not just summarizing the question.
+- Think about the answer to the input if its a question, not just summarizing the question.

 # OUTPUT